Best Time to Buy a New or Used Car?

 This technique is just going to get you soaking wet, shopping for a car.
 The dealer is going to negotiate with you the same way as if it were a nice sunny day.
 If you're shopping for a used car it will be difficult to really inspect the condition of the vehicle with the rain coming down.
 My advice is to stay dry and save your visit to the car dealership for a nice sunny day.

-Business is traditionally slow around the holidays.
+Business is traditionally slow for a dealer around the holidays.
 During the Thanksgiving and Christmas period, customer rebates and incentives are normally higher than the rest of the year.
-However, car dealerships tend to cut back on their inventory around this time of year also.
+However, car dealerships tend to cut back on their inventory around this time of year also, selling off as much old inventory as possible to make room for the new incoming models.
 Depending on what kind of vehicle you're looking for, this may be a good time for you to buy.

-If you're going to buy a vehicle during the holiday's, make sure you do your homework as you would do before buying a car anytime during the year.
-Dealer's run a "BIG SALE" all the time, and will attempt to make as much money as they can from an uneducated buyer every chance they get.
+If you're going to buy a vehicle during the holiday's, make sure you do your homework as you would before buying a car at any other time during the year.
+Dealerships are always promoting some kind of "BIG SALE!"
+Don't fall for the hype, it's all a numbers game to them.
+They will attempt to make as much money as they can from an uneducated buyer every chance they get.

 You can use an online tool to predict the pricing trends set forth by the manufacturers.
-Some have found very good deals using this technique.
+Some have found very good deals using this technique in finding what a vehicle is selling for in their local area.

 Although it's impossible to predict new and used car pricing trends in the industry because of the volatility of the new and used car market.
-You can increase your odds by using one of these tools.
+You can increase your odds by see what others are paying.
 The best price predicting tool we've found is the one the car buying experts at Edmunds.com has created.
-It's called True Market Value®: Predicted Price Trends (TMV) Pricing.
+It's called True Market Value®: Pricing (TMV) Pricing.

-How it works is by forecasting the chances of a vehicle price change.
-There are many variables when it comes to predicting price changes.
-Incentives, rebates, model year changes, vehicle life cycles, and what others have paid for the same type of vehicle you're interested in.
+There are many variables when it comes to pricing a new car.
+Some of these variables are current incentives, rebates, demand, model year changes, popularity, vehicle life cycles, and what others have paid for the same type of vehicle you're interested in.

 Normally the weekend is the busiest time of the week for car dealers.
 This is when car dealers advertise their big sales events to draw people in.
 When a dealership has a lot full of car buyers and you're wanting to play hardball on the price of the car, they may not want to waste time with you and just "Broom" you out the door so they can move onto the next customer.

 I highly suggest visiting a car dealership on a Tuesday or Wednesday earlier in the day.
-In my personal experience, these days are typically the slowest days of the week and a car dealer is more likely to give you a good deal.
-Always make sure you do your homework and research before you go.
+In my personal experience, these days are typically the slowest days of the week and a car dealer is more likely to give you a better deal.
+However, this is not an excuse to not do your homework and research before you go.

-After You've Researched the Best Time to Buy a New or Used Car
+After Researching the Best Time to Buy a New or Used Car

 Now that you know the best time to buy a car, you're still not ready to visit the dealership.
 To guarantee you pay the lowest possible price on your next new car, truck, minivan, or SUV.
-Read or bookmark our quick New Car Buyer's Guide.
-It is more of a "cliff note" version of the Auto Cheat Sheet.
-You have all the money saving information packed into a short step-by-step guide.
-If you're looking to buy a used car you can read through our Used Car Buyer's Guide as well.
+Read and bookmark my online new car buying guide and if you're in the market for a used car, visit my used car buying guide to guarantee you get the best available deal.

 The number one rule to saving money when buying a new or used car is to slow down and educate yourself on all of the aspects of the car buying process and familiarize yourself with the most common car buying scams.

-Reading these sections, you can spend more time getting the car you really want, and less time worrying about haggling over price and wondering if you're being taken advantage of by the dealership.
+Reading these sections will allow you to spend more time getting the car you really want, and less time worrying about haggling over price and wondering if you're being taken advantage of by the dealership.